Biochemistry | Major in Biochemistry

 - Texas Tech Pharmacy School

-Why study biochemistry at UMHB?
+Why major in biochemistry at UMHB?

 Internships give majors opportunities to work in interesting settings such as the Baylor Scott & White Clinic Cyto-Genetics Lab and the U.S. Department of Agriculture lab in Temple.